zeusmedina/cs-application-crawling-lab-codeU/README.md

     *  `WikiCrawler.java`, which contains starter code for your crawler.

-    *  `WikiCrawlerTest.java`, which contains test code for `WikiCrawler`
+    *  `WikiCrawlerTest.java`, which contains test code for `WikiCrawler`.

     *  `JedisIndex.java`, which is our solution to the previous lab.

-And several of the helper classes we've used in previous lavs
+You'll also find some of the helper classes we've used in previous lavs

     *  `JedisMaker.java`
     *  `WikiFetcher.java`
     *  `TermCounter.java`
     *  `WikiNodeIterable.java`

-Also, in `javacs-lab11`, you'll find the Ant build file `build.xml`.
+And as usual, in `javacs-lab11`, you'll find the Ant build file `build.xml`.

 Before you run `JedisMaker`, you have to modify it to provide information about your server.
-If you did this in the previous lab, you might find it easiest to copy your modified version.
+If you did this in the previous lab, you might want to make a copy of your modified version.
 Otherwise you can find instructions in the previous lab.

 Run `ant build` to compile the source files, then run `ant JedisMaker` to make sure it is configured to connect to your Redis server.

 Now run `ant test` to run `WikiCrawlerTest`.
-As usual, it should fail, because you have work to do.
+It should fail, because you have work to do!

 Here's the beginning of the `WikiCrawler` class we provided: